sysgain/azurequickstarts/ChefAutomate/README.md

 The deployment takes about 1-1.5 hours.
 The Deployment automation is divided into 3 steps

-1. The first automation template(prereq.json) deploys the VNET and required Subnets and storage accounts.
+1. To deploy the Chef Automate stack user has to first deploy prereq.json, which deploys the VNET and required Subnets and storage accounts.
 It also deploys an instance of chef compliance from Azure Marketplace image.
 Once this template is deployed, the user needs to login to Chef Compliance web interface by providing the FQDN prefix, accept EULA and create an admin account.
 Please note down the user-id and password as this needs to be provided as an input to the next deployment.

  ![](images/chefcompliance-credentialsreview.png)

  (For security purposes the Chef Compliance setup wizard has a one hour timeout.
 If you try to create the users after this timeout, the setup page does not work.
 In this case, please follow the troubleshooting section [here](https://docs.chef.io/install_compliance.html).

-2. The second deployment(azuredeploy.json) automates rest of the infrastructure provisioning configuration and installation of all the nodes .At the end of this deployment, all nodes as per the deployment diagram are created.
+2. Next deploy azuredeploy.json, which automates rest of the infrastructure provisioning configuration and installation of all the nodes .At the end of this deployment, all nodes as per the deployment diagram are created.

  *Please note that it is important to provide the same user id and password while registering for Chef Compliance as an input to this template; otherwise the deployment will fail.*****